tomix89/AlienWorlds/minerStats/readme.md

 In here you can also spot bots, as they (probably) running without stop.

 On a top of it you will get some other statistics as: total of mined TLM, average of mined TLM, etc.
+*BEWARE* - all the dates and times are in server time (UTC) not your local time!

 Last but not least, if you find this tool useful consider a small tip to os2ro.wam